Cannabis/ CBD extract tested in the lab

 Diarrhoea and an increased need for sleep are particularly common.
 In addition, interactions with clobazam were found.
 Interactions with topiramate as well as with rufinamide were also noted.
 If you are taking any of these drugs, you should consult your doctor about possible interactions.

-Which cannabis strain for epilepsy?
+Which cannabis strain has been studied for epilepsy?

-For the treatment of epilepsy, it is recommended to take medicines that contain a proportion of THC and CBD.
+In epilepsy research, studies have looked at medicines that contain a proportion of THC and CBD.
 Again and again, recommendations are made to rely exclusively on CBD products.
 Basically, it is important to talk to your doctor about a therapy.
 He can assess which drugs can be used in which dosage.

 CBD-Öl Produkte